ahmadalwy3/ahmadalwy3/Deploying-uBlock-Origin.md

 Administrators can force specific configurations to deployed uBlock Origin ("uBO").
 At launch time, uBO will look for a setting named `adminSettings`, and if it exists, it will parse, extract and overwrite a user's settings with the administrator-assigned ones.

-For Firefox, the `adminSettings` entry must be added to `about:config`, the key name is `extensions.ublock0.adminSettings`, and the value is a plain string -- which must be JSON-parseable.
+For Firefox Legacy (for uBO WebExtension, Firefox 57+ read https://github.com/gorhill/uBlock/issues/2986#issuecomment-333198882 ), the `adminSettings` entry must be added to `about:config`, the key name is `extensions.ublock0.adminSettings`, and the value is a plain string -- which must be JSON-parseable.

 For Chrome, `adminSettings` must be an entry part of the policy for the extension.
 See <http://www.chromium.org/administrators/configuring-policy-for-extensions>.